For mass events & live streaming

 Current state

-QUIC multicast extensions exist today but are not yet production-ready at commercial scale.
+QUIC multicast extensions exist today but are not yet production-ready at scale.

 What’s needed

-Robust client implementations (apps/browsers), operational tooling, and real-world ISP/operator pilots.
+Robust client implementations, operational tooling, and real-world operator/ISP pilots.

 Next steps